unievo/mcp/servers/mx-api/README-accounts.md

 > [!NOTE]
 >
-> All mx-api servers include the following tool:
+> All mx-api servers include the following:
 >
->- `server_info`: Returns information about recommended usage of mx-api servers for AI agents.
+>- `server-info` tool: Returns information about recommended usage of mx-api servers for AI agents.
 The response of this tool is the same for all servers, instruct the agent to call this tool on any mx-api server to obtain the context information.
+>- `server://info` resource: Returns the same information.

 ### Fields Parameter